magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-34680-customer-account-created-time-is-not-filtered-correctly-in-customers-grid.md

 ---
-title: "MDVA-34680: Customer Account created time is not filtered correctly in customers grid"
+title: "MDVA-34680: Customer Account created time not filtered correctly in customers grid"
-labels: MQP patches,Magento Quality Patches,
+labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.0.26,Magento Commerce Cloud,Magento Commerce,2.3.6,2.3.6-p1,2.3.7,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

-The MDVA-34680 Magento patch fixes the issue when the Customer Account created time is not filtered correctly in in customers grid.
+The MDVA-34680 Magento patch fixes the issue when the Customer Account created time is not filtered correctly in customers grid.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.26 is installed.
 The patch ID is MDVA-34680.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions